arnaudoff/TelerikAcademy/README.md

 ## TelerikAcademy

-Homework, exams &amp; preparation for the academy.
+Homework, exams &amp; exam preparation for the academy.

 ### Contents (so far)
 1. C#